HEALTH PROJECT ASSISTANT

 - Honesty, integrity and the ability to maintain confidentiality.

 The current starting salary (5FN) is $42,539 and the resident incentive starting salary for City of Milwaukee residents is $43,815.
-Appointment will be made in accordance with the provisions of the salary ordinance.

 The City of Milwaukee provides a comprehensive benefit program that includes the following: